Photo Finish Live: Investment Thesis

 Our research indicates the total addressable market of such an ecosystem is in the $5–25 billion range.
 Madden football earns over $1 billion per year from micro-transactions and sales and there are approximately 184 million football fans.
 EA Sports makes around $5 billion per year from FIFA soccer and there are approximately 3 billion fans worldwide.
 Neither game has a wagering component.
 Comparatively, there are almost 600 million horse racing fans and the corresponding wagering industry sees upwards of $80–$150 billion spent globally per year.

+It’s important that potential investors understand the difference between a game like Madden Football that was first released in 1988 and a “normal” video game which will have a life cycle.
+When you have die hard sports fans, your game can be LONG TERM sustainable which is very important when cryptocurrency is involved.
 Fans love to play video games of their favorite sport.
 Soccer fans love to play FIFA soccer, NFL fans love Madden, but horse racing fans haven’t had a great horse racing game they could play and use for wagering.
-We believe that is about to change thanks to a team led by the former Director of Madden football.
+We believe that has changed thanks to a team led by the former Director of Madden football.

 Horse racing fans currently play on poorly implemented mobile and browser games and legacy wagering systems like this:

-Imagine the potential of a platform-agnostic, hyper-realistic horse racing ecosystem where users own (via NFTs) the racehorses and breed them via an advanced, true to life genetics engine and there’s built-in wagering that accepts cryptocurrency and fiat.
-We’ve been imagining this for years and were excited to try early incarnations like Zed Run and Derace but unfortunately, though good games, neither featured the realism, depth, nor sustainability we sought.
+Imagine the potential of a platform-agnostic, hyper-realistic horse racing ecosystem where users own the racehorses, breed them via an advanced, true to life genetics engine, and there’s built-in wagering that accepts cryptocurrency and fiat.
+We’ve been imagining this for years and were excited to try early incarnations like Zed Run and Derace but unfortunately neither featured the realism, depth, nor sustainability we sought.

 Enter Photo Finish Live (PFL), a horse racing game created by experienced developers from EA Sports, Zynga, and Fan Duel who also built two successful horse racing games in the past.
 A team who recently announced that Photo Finish Live is now the official game of the Kentucky Derby and will host the virtual Kentucky Derby after partnering with the multi-billion dollar publicly traded company, Churchill Downs.